DataJuggler/DataJuggler.RandomUSD/ReadMe.md

 higher up in a scene, so you can longer duration of snow falling.

 # News
+12.16.2023: Added an Async method RandomizeAsync to the Randomizer class.

 12.15.2023: Added the output filename to the RandomizationResult object returned from Randomize.